Sheik Mahaboob Subhani

-Sheik Mahaboob Subhani is an Indian classical music nadaswaram artist.
+Sheik Mahaboob Subhani is an classical Indian nadaswaram artist.
 He performs with his wife Kaleeshabi Mahaboob, also a nadaswaram artist.

 Early life

-Sheik Mahaboob Subhani was born in Prakasam district in Andhra Pradesh.
+Subhani was born in Prakasam district in Andhra Pradesh.
 His father Kothapalli Sheikh Meera Sahib, and his maternal grandfather, Nadhabrahma Nadaswara Ganakala Prapoorna Janab Sheikh Chinna Peer Sahib, were also nadhaswaram artists.

 He received training at Sarada Sangeetha Kalasala, Kurnool and later under legendary instrumentalist, Sheikh Chinna Moulana Sahib.

 Career

-Sheik Mahaboob Subhani started his performing when he was seven, but due to family circumstances he had to work as a clerk in a tobacco company.
+Subhani started his performing when he was seven, but due to family circumstances he had to work as a clerk in a tobacco company.

-He renders popular carnatic ragas and kritis on nagaswaram.
+He renders popular carnatic ragas and kritis on the nadaswaram.
+Subhani and his wife, Kaleeshabi Mahaboob, were appointed as Asthana vidwans of Sringeri Sharada peetham in 2001.

+Subhani and Mahaboob were awarded the Padma Shri award by honourable president of India, Shri Ramnath Kovind in 2020.